jassi-devops/k8s-cluster-ubuntu/README.md

 #### Software Requirement:
 ```
+1. Kubernetes Version < 1.20
-1. 2 or more ubuntu 18.04/20.04/22.04 servers
+2. Two or more ubuntu 18.04/20.04/22.04 servers
-2. Access to a sudo or root privileged user account on each device
+3. Access to a sudo or root privileged user account on each device
-3. The apt package manager.
+4. The apt package manager.
 ```
 ## Run On both master and worker
 Perform all the commands as root user or sudo user.